 Salah scored his first goal in Switzerland’s top flight in a win against Lausanne after making his domestic debut a week earlier.

 His first Europa League goal came in a two-legged win against Premier League side Tottenham Hotspur in the Europa League.
-Salah also got on the score sheet in a defeat to eventual Europa League winners Chelsea.
+Salah also got on the score-sheet in a defeat by eventual Europa League winners Chelsea FC.

 Salah finished his first season with Basel with 10 goals in 50 games in all competitions.

-His second season was a success – too.
-The Egypt international netted twice to help Basel beat Bulgarian side Ludogorets in the Champions League playoff round to secure a spot in the group stage.
+His second season was a success too.
+The Egypt international netted twice to help Basel beat Bulgarian side Ludogorets in the Champions League play-off round as they secured a spot in the group stage.

-Salah produced an eye-catching performance at Stamford Bridge as Basel were 2-1 winners against Chelsea in the Champions League.
-He continued his fine record against the west London side in the return fixture in Switzerland.
+Salah then produced an eye-catching performance at Stamford Bridge as Basel were 2-1 winners against Chelsea FC in the Champions League.
+He continued his fine record against the south west London side in the return fixture in Switzerland.

-He scored 10 times in 29 appearances before secured a move to the Premier League in January 2014.
+He scored 10 times in 29 appearances that season before he secured a move to the Premier League in January 2014.

-Salah finished his Basel career as a two-time title winner.
+Salah finished his Basel career as a two-time Swiss title winner.

-Given Mohamed’s record against Chelsea, perhaps it wasn’t a surprise to see the Blues lead the race to sign Salah amid interest from their Premier League rivals Liverpool and Tottenham Hotspur.
+Given his impressive recent record against Chelsea FC, perhaps it wasn’t a surprise to see the Blues lead the race to sign Salah amid interest from their Premier League rivals Liverpool FC and Tottenham Hotspur.

-Salah completed a £11m move to Chelsea from Basel on 26 January 2014.
-He became the first Egyptian player to join the west London club despite their reputation for signing foreign stars during the Premier League era.
+Salah completed a £11m move to Chelsea FC from Basel on 26 January 2014.
+In doing so, he became the first Egyptian player to join the south west London club.

-He made his Chelsea debut as a substitute in a 3-0 win against Newcastle on 8 February.
+He made his Chelsea FC debut as a substitute in a 3-0 win against Newcastle on 8 February 2014.
 His first Premier League goal came from the bench in a 4-0 victory over Arsenal in the derby at Stamford Bridge.

-The January signing scored again in a 2-0 win over Stoke but Jose Mourinho used the African sparingly.
+The January signing scored again in a 2-0 win over Stoke City but Jose Mourinho used him sparingly.

-Salah scored two goals in 11 games in the 2013-14 season for Chelsea.
-He was part of the title-winning team after the west London side won the Premier League crown under Mourinho.
+Salah scored two goals in 11 games in the 2013-14 season for Chelsea FC.

-The African forward made eight appearances for the Blues before Mourinho opted to send Salah on loan to Serie A giants AS Roma.
+The forward made eight appearances for the Blues in total in the 2014-15 season before Mourinho opted to send Salah on loan to Serie A giants AS Roma midway through the campaign.

-Salah completed an 18-month loan switch to Fiorentina on transfer deadline day on 1 September 2014.
+Salah completed an 18-month loan switch to Italian side Fiorentina on transfer deadline day on 2 February 2015.

-He scored on his first start in Serie A with the opening goal in a victory over Sassuolo.
+He scored on his first start in Serie A, netting the opening goal in a victory over Sassuolo.

-The loan signing made a brilliant start to the month of March with the winner in a 1-0 victory over Inter Milan at San Siro before he netted both goals in a 2-1 win over Juventus in Coppa Italia.
+He made a brilliant start to the month of March, netting the winner in a 1-0 victory over Inter Milan at San Siro before scoring both goals in a 2-1 win over Juventus in the Coppa Italia.

 Salah finished the 2014-15 season with seven goals and four assists in 18 games in all competitions for La Viola.

-Mohamed finished the season with 14 goals and six assists to finish as Roma’s player of the season.
+He finished the season with 14 goals and six assists and was named as AS Roma’s player of the season for 2015-16.

-Unsurprisingly, the Rome outfit made the deal permanent on 3 August when he signed a three-year deal after AS Roma agreed a £14m deal with Chelsea.
+Unsurprisingly, the Rome outfit opted to make Salah’s move permanent on 3 August 2016.
+He signed a three-year deal after AS Roma agreed a £14m deal with Chelsea FC.

-Mohamed netted in home wins against Udinese and Crotone before he scored in Napoli’s hostile stadium to help AS Roma secure a 3-1 win.
+Salah netted in home wins against Udinese and Crotone before he scored away to Napoli to help AS Roma secure a 3-1 win.

-He finished the season with a flurry after Mohamed scored twice in away victories at Chievo and US Pescara.
+He finished the season with a flurry, scoring twice in away victories at Chievo and US Pescara.

 Salah ended his second season with career-best figures of 15 goals and 11 assists.

-Liverpool agreed a £39m deal to sign Salah from AS Roma on 22 June 2017.
-Mohamed became the most-expensive signing in Liverpool’s history before the Reds reached a £48m agreement to sign Naby Keita from RB Leipzig two months later.
+Liverpool FC agreed a £39m deal to sign Salah from AS Roma on 22 June 2017.
+He initially became the most-expensive signing in Liverpool FC’s history before the Reds reached a £48m agreement to sign Naby Keita from RB Leipzig two months later.

 Salah scored on his Liverpool debut in a 3-3 draw with Watford at Vicarage Road in their first Premier League game of the season.

-The African star found the net in a 4-2 win against Bundesliga outfit Hoffenheim to secure a place in the Champions League group stage.
+The forward then found the net in a 4-2 win against Bundesliga outfit Hoffenheim as Liverpool FC secured a place in the Champions League group stage.

-Back in the Premier League, Salah helped Liverpool to secure a 4-0 win over Arsenal with a brilliant solo goal in the second half after running the length of the pitch before he finished past former team-mate Petr Cech.
+Back in the Premier League, Salah helped Liverpool FC to seal a 4-0 win over Arsenal with a brilliant solo goal in the second half, running the length of the pitch before finishing past hist former team-mate Petr Cech.

-Mohamed scored in vital victories over FC Porto, Manchester City and his former club AS Roma to help Liverpool FC reach the Champions League final.
+He also scored in vital victories over FC Porto, Manchester City and his former club AS Roma to help Liverpool FC reach the Champions League final in 2018.

-Salah scored 32 times in the Premier League to finish as the division’s leading goal-scorer.
-Mo won the PFA player of the year award.
+Salah scored 32 times in the Premier League to finish as the division’s leading goal-scorer in 2017-18, landing him the PFA player of the year award.

 His season ended on a sour note when Salah dislocated his shoulder in the first half of Liverpool FC’s 3-1 loss to Real Madrid in the Champions League final.

-Mohamed scored two goals and made two assists to help Egypt reach the 2017 African Cup of Nations final before losing 2-1 to Cameroon.
+He scored two goals and made two assists to help Egypt reach the 2017 African Cup of Nations final, where his side lost 2-1 to Cameroon.

-He played a key role in helping Egypt to win their first World Cup since 1990.
-Mohamed scored twice in a 2-1 win against Congo to book their place in Russia, including last-minute penalty.
+He played a key role in helping Egypt to reach their first World Cup since 1990.
+He scored twice in a 2-1 win against Congo as Egypt booked their place at Russia 2018.

-He netted his first World Cup goal in a 3-1 loss to Russia before he netted in a 2-1 loss to Saudi Arabia.
+He netted his first World Cup goal in a 3-1 loss to Russia before he netted in a 2-1 defeat by Saudi Arabia.

 • Having represented his country at U20 and U23 level, Salah made his full international debut at the age of just 19.

-• The attacker was named UAFA Golden Boy and CAF’s Most Promising Talent in 2012 – his first year with Basel.
+• The attacker was named as the UAFA Golden Boy and CAF’s Most Promising Talent in 2012 during his first year with Basel.